 My Sister K.:

-The other keychain pictured is a knife in a sheath.
+The other keychain pictured is a small knife in a sheath.
 My sister likes to dress up in costume for the local Renaissance fairs, and she has quite a collection of, purely decorative, weaponry for accessorizing her outfits.
-For a while she couldn't go to a Renaissance fair without purchasing a sword or a dagger.
-But she quickly realized that swords are difficult to store, so now she mostly buys additional jewelry and headpieces for her costumes.
+For a while, she couldn't go to a Renaissance fair without purchasing a sword or a dagger.
+But she quickly realized that swords are difficult to store.
+So she now mostly buys additional jewelry items and headpieces for her costumes.

 My Second Sister, L.:

 This Bop It keychain from Basic Fun Inc. really works, with the correct batteries.
-I took the batteries out a while ago so that they wouldn't start leaking over time while the keychain was in storage.
-Anyway, my second sister, L., had a full sized Bop It game when we were growing up.
-She got pretty good at it too, if I remember correctly.
+I took the batteries out quite a while ago, so that they wouldn't start leaking over time while the keychain was in storage.
+Anyway, my second sister, L., had a full-sized Bop It game when we were growing up.
+She got pretty good at it too, from what I remember.

 My Third Sister, A.:

-My third sister, A., wanted to be an astronaut when she grew up, so the assortment of space travel related keychains pictured above reminds me of her.
-A. had to give up her dream in college when she realized that she couldn't meet the higher math requirements.
-She majored in history instead, but she still has a fascination with outer space.
+My third sister, A., wanted to be an astronaut when she grew up.
+So the above assortment of outer space related keychains reminds me of her.
+A. had to give up her dream in college, when she realized that she couldn't meet the higher math requirements.
+She majored in history instead, but she still has a fascination with space.

-She's also a fan of Disney's Pirates Of The Caribbean movies, which is why I have this key shaped keychain based on a prop from the second film.
+A. is also a fan of Disney's Pirates Of The Caribbean films, which is why I have this key shaped keychain that replicates a prop from the second movie in the series.

 My Brother:

 This assortment of manatee keychains will always remind me of my brother, and of a certain family vacation to Walt Disney World.
-My brother is mildly autistic, and he sometimes has difficulty coping if his senses are 'over-stimulated'.
-On one particular day of the trip my family was checking out the ocean themed pavilion at Epcot.
-Part of the exhibit included a large tank for rescued manatees that had been injured by motorboats.
-My brother spent quite a bit of time by that tank, watching the manatees swim and eat lettuce.
-It helped him relax in the crowded and sometimes overwhelming environment.
+My brother is mildly autistic, and he sometimes has trouble coping if his senses are 'over-stimulated'.
+On one particular day of the trip, my family was checking out the ocean themed pavilion at Epcot.
+Part of the exhibit included a large tank for rescued manatees, who had been injured by motorboats.
+My brother spent quite a bit of time by that tank, watching the manatees placidly swimming and eating lettuce.
+It helped him to relax in the crowded and sometimes overwhelming environment of a Disney theme park.

-My brother also collects a wide variety of trading card games, including Pokemon, Yu-Gi-Oh, and Magic: The Gathering.
-Wizards Of The Coast is a prominent name in the trading card gaming industry, but that's about all I can tell you on the subject.
+My brother also collects a wide variety of trading card gaming cards, including Pokemon, Yu-Gi-Oh, and Magic: The Gathering.
+Wizards Of The Coast is a prominent company in the trading card gaming industry, but that's about all I can tell you on the subject.
 My brother knows a lot more about it than I do.

-Also pictured is a battery operated Goosebumps keychain.
-When he was younger, my brother had quite a collection of Goosebumps brand books.
+Also pictured is a battery-operated Goosebumps electronic organizer keychain by Micro Games Of America.
+When he was younger, my brother had quite the collection of Goosebumps brand books.

 My Best Friend: